"

 • Sub-Domain: Student-focused interventions

-• Potential to Accelerate Student Achievement: Likely to have a small positive impact
+• Potential to Accelerate Student Achievement: Likely to have positive impact

 • Influence Definition: These programs are premised on the belief that neurological deficits related to perceptual and motor skills interfere with academic learning, and therefore they engage students in a range of physical activities designed to improve perception and gross and fine motor skills.